skullface/protest.wtf/_resources/what-to-do-during-protest.md

 title: "What to do during a protest"
 layout: post
 ---
-### Participate
+### Take part
 More important than anything else, you’re there to show up for your cause.
-Participate and follow the direction of organizers.
+Take part and follow the direction of organizers.

 ### Protect your identity
 Guard your anonymity.
 Conceal as many identifiable characteristics as possible.
 Avoid surveillance.
 It might sound like overkill, but it’s not.